eformsignen/eformsignen.github.io/help/chapter2.rst

    Download the list of members that belong to the company in CVS format.

 **⑫ Delete**
    When you click the Trash icon, a checkbox will be activated next to each member in the member list.
-Tick the members you want to delete and click the Delete button.@@
+Tick the members you want to delete and click the Delete button.